-8635 West Point Douglas Road, Cottage Grove, MN.
-55016
+8635 West Point Douglas Road, Cottage Grove, MN 55016

-Monday - Friday - 7:30am-4:00pm
+Monday - Friday - 7:30 am-4:00 pm

 The Public Works Department is responsible for a wide variety of city services and maintenance to provide a quality place for its residents to live.
-Public Works is responsible for eight areas of city services and maintenance that include utilities, streets, parks, fleet maintenance, recreation and the ice arena.
+Public Works is responsible for nine areas of city services and maintenance that include utilities, streets, parks, fleet maintenance, recreation and the ice arena.
 Public Works is also responsible for the snow plowing, recycling program, and storm water drainage system.

 Cottage Grove conducts Street Sweeping to removal of the residual sand resulting from snow and ice control maintenance.
 All curbed streets are swept full width, typically in April.
 Fall street sweeping is used to help keep storm sewers clean and improve storm water quality and usually occurs in September.

 The City of Cottage Grove encourages residents to deposit any sand that has accumulated on the boulevard into the street near the curb prior to spring sweeping.
 This allows the street sweeper to remove the material and make spring cleanup easier for the residents.
 Residents are not allowed to place leaves or debris in the street for removal.